Dyang0/Personal-Man-Page/README.md

 You may disagree with me.
 But think about how much more you will learn if you avoid all this initial overhead and clutter.

-My college uses [rlgoin](https://wiki.cs.vt.edu/index.php/Howto::Access_rlogin_service).
+My college uses [rlgoin](https://wiki.cs.vt.edu/index.php/Howto::Access_rlogin_service) to create a consistent Linux environment.
 Consistency reduces complexity.

 ## Easy-To-Use Terminal Interface